GreenXenith/worldedit_helpers/README.md

 **Example: `.stk default:dirt sand y 5`**
 This stacks all `default:dirt` nodes and nodes containing `sand` in the name along the `Y` axis `5` times.

+## Why this CSM is not harmful: ##
+This mod executes the command `//luatransform`, part of the [WorldEdit mod](https://forum.minetest.net/viewtopic.php?f=11&t=572).
+This means attempting to invoke a command without the right priveleges will simply result in an "Insufficient priveleges." error.
+**TL;DR This mod is only worth your time if you have the ability to use WorldEdit.**